-Assuming you’re in the Northern Hemisphere, simply face northward on a June evening, and watch for a large dipper-like pattern.
-That easy-to-see pattern will be the Big Dipper.
-Notice that the Big Dipper has two parts: a bowl and a handle.
+Assuming you’re in the Northern Hemisphere, simply face northward on a June evening and watch for a large dipper-like pattern.
+Which way is north?
+Rotate around until your left side faces the sunset point.
+You are now looking toward the north.
+That easy-to-see pattern high in the sky will be the Big Dipper.
+Also, notice that the Big Dipper has two parts: a bowl and a handle.
+The bowl has four stars, and the handle has three.
 See the two outer stars in the bowl?
 They’re known as The Pointers because they point to the North Star, which is also known as Polaris.

 By the way, can you see the Big Dipper from Earth’s Southern Hemisphere?
 Yes, if you’re in the southern tropics.
 Much farther south, and it gets harder because as you go southward on Earth’s globe, the Dipper sinks closer and closer to the northern horizon.